Annual Report 2014-15

-The 2013/14 academic year was a time of change and growth for the center.
-We welcomed a new Faculty Director, Alva Taylor, and a new Program Manager, Patrick Wheeler, while continuing to run our events, engage with the student body and maintain a strong level of conversation and collaboration with executives.
-In this report, we outline our key achievements within all three of our mission areas: Scholarly Research, Executive Dialog and MBA Program Enrichment.
+The 2014/15 academic year was a very busy time for the center.
+In this report, we outline our key achievements within the three areas of our mission: Scholarly Research, Executive Dialogue and MBA Program Enrichment.

-In this, its 12th year of existence, the Roundtable on Digital Strategies enjoyed another successful series of four roundtables.
-CIOs and their executive partners considered the connected value chain, the internet of things, rethinking cyber/information security and IT-enable products and services.
-The center was especially pleased to welcome the IFRC and Swarovski as new members of the European Chapter of the Roundtable on Digital Strategies.
+In this, its 13th year of existence, the Roundtable on Digital Strategies enjoyed another successful series of four roundtables.
+CIOs and their executive partners had intense dialogue on the progress in big data, the new essentials of customer excellence, social in the enterprise and agile innovation.
+The center was especially pleased to welcome the Levi’s and IAG as new members of the Americas Chapter.

 We look forward to another productive year of research, executive dialogue and MBA program enrichment and invite you to read our Annual Report below for details on events, people, publications, research, press and our achievements over this last academic year.

 This year, the center organized four corporate roundtables for the Roundtable on Digital Strategies series.
 Each roundtable consisted of 15-20 CIOs and functional VPs from Fortune 500 companies and 2-3 senior academics engaged in a day-long moderated roundtable discussion.
 Together they shared perspectives on a specific business issue, wrestled with concerns common across sectors, and worked to identify digital strategies that create and sustain competitive advantage.
 Event summaries and/or content overviews are available for each roundtable at the links below:

 The Business of (Big) Data: Potential and Progress

 June 17, 2015 • Kingsport, TN • Hosted by Eastman

 Customer Excellence and the Customer Focused Organization